 Unusual Options Activity Insight: Intel

-On Friday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
-After the option alert, the stock price moved up to $56.49.
+Shares of Intel (NASDAQ:INTC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $56.1.

 - Sentiment: BEARISH